vasylenko-dmytro/development-team/README.md

 [DataInitializer](src/main/java/com/vasylenko/application/util/DataInitializer.java) class is used to populate the database with random users.

 ## Docker
-To quickly spin up a PostgreSQL database, we can use [docker-compose.yaml](docker-compose.yaml) file:
+To quickly spin up a PostgreSQL and MongoDB databases, we can use [docker-compose.yaml](docker-compose.yaml) file:
 ```yaml
 version: '3.9'
 services: